nabeelshan78/GPT-Forge/README.md

 ## Results and Performance

+*All experiments were conducted on an NVIDIA A10G GPU.*
 Two primary experiments were conducted to analyze the impact of **model size** on performance.
 The key evaluation metrics are **Cross-Entropy Loss** and **Perplexity (PPL)**, where lower values indicate a better-performing model.

 ### Experiment 1: Baseline Model